 Mayfair Diagnostics is owned and operated by over 50 radiologists who are sub-specialty trained, which guarantees an expert opinion of your imaging.

-Mayfair Diagnostics offers MRI imaging as a private pay service at our Mayfair Place location in Calgary, and as both public and private pay exam at our Saskatoon and Regina locations in Saskatchewan.
-For more information, please visit our services page or call our toll free number 1-866-611-2665.
+Mayfair Diagnostics offers MRI imaging as a private pay service at our Mayfair Place location in Calgary, and as both public and private pay exams at our Saskatoon and Regina locations in Saskatchewan.
+For more information, please visit our services page or call our toll-free number 1-866-611-2665.

 Atlantis Worldwide (2015) “Closed Bore, Open MRI, Wide Bore, Don’t be fooled again!” atlantisworldwide.com.
 Accessed April 26, 2021.

 GE Healthcare (2019) “MRI Bore Sizes and Benefits.” www.gehealthcare.com.
 Accessed April 26, 2021.

 University of California, San Francisco Department of Radiology and Biomedical Imaging (2021) “Prepare for Magnetic Resonance Imaging.” radiology.ucsf.edu.
 Accessed April 26, 2021.